Carnival Liberty Review, Day 2: The Perfect Sea Day

 Feeling Grateful

 I spoke to a few of the cabin stewards during our sailing.
-During normal times, each member of the team will typically have between 30 and 35 rooms to clean each day.
+During normal times, each team member typically has between 30 and 35 rooms to clean daily.

 Those I spoke to on Liberty said they had around 8 to 10 on this sailing.
 Your first thought is probably something along the lines of, “Sweet!
 That’s gotta mean less work for them!”
 And while that might be true, it also means less pay.

-In talking to crew members from around the ship, it was heartbreaking to hear their stories about what life was like during the 15 months they were out of work.
-One who lives in a small village in Indonesia spoke about having to sell items on the side of the road to make ends meet.
-Another was selling produce just to make what would equate to $15 a week here in the states.
+In talking to crew members from around the ship, it was heartbreaking to hear their stories about life during the 15 months they were out of work.
+One who lives in a small village in Indonesia spoke about selling items on the roadside to make ends meet.
+Another was selling produce just to make what would equate to $15 a week here in the States.

 You can’t hear stories like that and not think about how blessed we are.
 I mean, $15 for a week’s worth of work?
 Workers in fast-food joints get that much an hour, and many consider them underpaid.